SummerJSun/2024s_qtm350_ps01/README.md

 ---
 ## Contributions

 Vanessa Wei: Responsible for the writing of Section 3 *Method*.
 Marco Ren: Responsible for the writing of Section 1 *Introduction*.
-Jinghan Sun: Responsible for writing of Section 2 Dataset and Challenges
+Jinghan Sun: Responsible for writing of Section 2 Dataset and Challenges.

 </br>